moderneus/Vulkan/notes/Vulkan-Objects/CommandPool.md

 # Dependencies

 The CommandPool depends on the [Device](Device.md) since it is allocated from it.
+The [CommandBuffer](CommandBuffer.md) directly depends on the CommandPool because it allocated from it.

 # Links